flan/sillytavern.diy/guides/api_model_specific/model_whatsits.md

 This is a concept related to finetuning that comes up more often in business-like contexts: RAGs are effectively a searchable database of material that an LLM can subjectively load into its working context to give it information that is very domain-specific without needing to be told to look up a certain document or topic.
 The trade-off is that any information loaded from a RAG consumes tokens in context.

-A finetune bakes this information into the model itself so it has no additional evaluation cost, but it has the downside of the material becoming inextribably part of the model's data.
+A finetune bakes this information into the model itself so it has no additional evaluation cost, but it has the downside of the material becoming inextricably part of the model's data.

 ## Parameters